eformat/argocd-team-topologies/README.md

 EOF
 ```

-There are multiple ways to deploy the helm chart - we could just install it in our cluster:
+There are multiple ways to deploy the helm chart - just install it in our cluster (do this for now):

 ```bash
 # bootstrap our projects